bradbajuz/med_parser/README.md

 # Medical Patient Data to CSV Converter

 ## DCH and FAY Data Ruby Converter to CSV
-  - Takes a DCH and FAY text file and parses line by line each patient data
+  - Takes a DCH and FAY text/csv file and parses line by line each patient data
   - Parsed data is placed into a CSV formatted file
   - Accounts for changes in accounts numbers
   - Exported CSV files follow file name output as follows: